Doctors Note Logo

 Self-Assessment: Symptom Check

-If you're experiencing persistent welts and itching that won't respond to over-the-counter treatments, take a few minutes to use Ubie's free AI-powered symptom checker for Hives (Urticaria) to better understand your condition and prepare informed questions for your healthcare provider.
+If you're experiencing persistent welts and itching that won't respond to over-the-counter treatments, take a few minutes to check your symptoms with a free AI-powered symptom assessment tool to better understand what might be causing your condition and prepare informed questions for your healthcare provider.

 When to Talk to a Doctor